The Art Markers Project

 Fort Worden (Cherry & W)

-For the Art Market project, Jonah Trople designed and created five sculptures that are contemporary and rustic at the same time.
-Each nearly seven feet tall, the artworks are made of reclaimed fir that was regionally sourced and locally milled.
+For the Art Markers project, Trople designed and created five pillars that are contemporary and rustic at the same time.
+Each nearly seven feet tall, the works are made of reclaimed fir that was regionally sourced and locally milled.
 The fir is sealed, white-washed, painted, and weather-rated in coastal conditions for 20 years or more.

 Using wood for these pillars deepens the symbolic relationship between the sculptures and their placement.
-The sculptures perhaps remind viewers of nearby pier pilings downtown, while also speaking to the marine trades and wooden boat culture.
-With time, like any object exposed to the elements, the art markers will collect a natural patina.
-This will allow these sculptures to truly become themselves.
+The art markers perhaps remind viewers of nearby pier pilings downtown, while also speaking to the marine trades and wooden boat culture.
+With time, like any object exposed to the elements, they will collect a natural patina.
+This will allow these pillars to “truly become themselves,” in the words of the artist.

 There are two markers located Downtown (Tyler Street Plaza and Washington/Monroe), two markers located Uptown (adjacent to the Port Townsend Public Library and at Lawrence/Tyler streets), and one placed near the entrance to Fort Worden State Park.
-In addition, Trople created the logo for the Creative District, featuring an image of the five sculptures.
 There are also more than 60 trail signs threading pedestrians and cyclists through Uptown to Fort Worden.
 The signs begin in the Uptown commercial historic district along F Street, and lead to the Fort and back.